 Facelift – an operation which has evolved over the past 100 years

 The facelift operation has evolved significantly over time.
 The early facelifts were done by tightening skin.
 This led to a “tight”, windswept appearance to the face that appeared unnatural.
 The results did not tend to last for more than a couple of years.
-Further research determined that a more permanent and natural results could be obtained by tightening a deeper layer in the face, the SMAS.
+Further research determined that a more long-lasting and natural results could be obtained by tightening a deeper layer in the face, the SMAS.
 The “SMAS lift” is a commonly practiced facelift procedure across the world with good results.
 The deep plane facelift was the next evolution.
 Even better results can now be obtained with a deep plane facelift.
-The deep plane facelift offers a more natural, permanent lift with a faster recovery time than the SMAS lift.
+The deep plane facelift offers a more natural, long-lasting lift with a faster recovery time than the SMAS lift.

 What about injectables?

 If you think of the face as a container, as it ages the container simply gets bigger.
 The facial tissues become stretched like pizza dough over a larger area.
 This makes the face appear like it has lost volume but really the volume is there but just spread out over a larger area.
 Adding volume (like hyaluronic acid fillers or fat) can camouflage some of the early changes of ageing but as time progresses just adding more volume into a larger container creates a very unnatural appearance, as we sometimes see in Hollywood actors and celebrities.
 Injectables can be helpful to hide some changes of ageing but others require surgery.

 The deep plane facelift